 Anyone who watches this film will usually be full of praise afterwards for the cinematography.
 I especially love the photography in the sequence where the medium relays the dead husband’s version of events to the court.

-My favourite piece of cinematography in the entire film is a shot of the wife sitting in the forest.
-In the trees behind her there is a patch of light shining through the leaves and it looks like a cross.
+My favourite piece of cinematography in the entire film has to be the shot of the wife sitting in the forest.
+In the trees behind her there is a patch of light shining through the leaves which looks like a cross.
 This shot is so beautiful.

-I also have a theory that the film is making us the judge and jury of the film.
+I also think that the film is making us the judge and jury of the film.
 The courtroom sequence is like no court you’ve ever seen.
-The witnesses give their testimony directly to the camera (therefore directly to us).
-We serve as the judge, the lawyers, the members of the public in the gallery etc.
+The witnesses give their testimony directly to the camera, and are therefore testifying directly to us.
+We serve as the judge, jury, the lawyers, the members of the public in the gallery etc.

 I like how the film also toys with our perceptions of the characters.
 For example if you believe the bandit raped the wife and killed the husband, then something in you must look at him and see him as a rough, despicable stereotype capable of that act to accept that story.
 If you believe that the woman was a victim, then you accept her story because you don’t believe her capable of lying about it.

 If you believe that the woman made the bandit kill the husband, then you believe that you shouldn’t take things at face value, instead you should look a little deeper at everyone involved and dig deeper into all the accounts of events.
 The film clearly shows us that no two people will ever see the same event in exactly the same way, everyone has such different perceptions of something that they witness.